Akashkattil/DevOps-Projects/Project_1-WordPress Deployment with NFS and MySQL Configuration/Step 1 Configure Web add db server.md

 sudo lvcreate -n logs-lv -L 14G webdata-vg
 ```

-12, Verify that your Logical Volume has been created successfully by running
+12, Verify that  Logical Volume has been created successfully by running
 ```
 sudo lvs
 ```